randym32/Blackwood.Core/Documentation/articles/preferences.md

 ## How It Works

-The Preferences System operates through the following mechanism:
+Typically, your application will use static properties to store configuration values, defaults, and user preferences.

+To allow user editng, a UI component such as the Windows Forms PropertyGrid is typically used to provide an interface to inspect and change these settings.
+However they are designed to work with object instances and using reflection to access their properties values, names and descriptions.

+Since static properties cannot be edited directly through these tools, the preferences system provides a wrapper.
+The wrapper presents static properties as instance properties.
+This allows UI editors like PropertyGrid to display and modify static application settings seamlessly.

+How it works:

 1. **Assembly Scanning**: The system automatically scans the loaded assemblies, collecting static properties that have a `DescriptionAttribute` (and are public and settable).

-2. **Dynamic Property Discovery**: `ProxyPropertiesObject` implements `ICustomTypeDescriptor`, providing the necessary hooks for the `PropertyGrid` to dynamically discover all "virtual" properties corresponding to these static properties.
+2. **Property Discovery**: `ProxyPropertiesObject` implements `ICustomTypeDescriptor`, providing the necessary hooks for the `PropertyGrid` to dynamically discover all of the properties corresponding to these static properties.

 3. **Runtime Property Forwarding**: When values are changed in the `PropertyGrid`, `ProxyPropertiesObject` forwards gets and sets to the corresponding static property in your application.

-`ProxyPropertiesObject` will represent each of the static properties as a property using `ProxyPropertyDescriptor`.
+`ProxyPropertiesObject` represents each of the static properties as a property using `ProxyPropertyDescriptor`.
 The PropertyGrid is able to display and edit these virtual properties, and the `ProxyPropertyDescriptor` forwards the gets and sets to the corresponding static property.